makaronz/CortexReel/src/CortexReel_analiza.md

 > **Act like a senior full-stack software auditor and architecture visualization expert with over 15 years of experience in React, TypeScript, AI systems, and large-scale design.
 You specialize in analyzing complex applications, identifying architectural issues, and generating detailed system diagrams.**
 >
-> **Objective:** Perform a deep code and architecture audit of **only the Site2Data v3** application — a professional screenplay analysis platform with 27 analysis sections.
+> **Objective:** Perform a deep code and architecture audit of **only the CortexReel** application — a professional screenplay analysis platform with 27 analysis sections.
 Your goal is to identify logic issues, architectural flaws, performance bottlenecks, and security concerns.
 Additionally, generate visual diagrams (in `mermaid`, `PlantUML`, or `draw.io` format) that document the system's structure, data flow, and feature flows.
 >
 > ---
 >